ent/ent/doc/website/blog/2021-10-11-importing-your-database-schema-to-ent.md

 high-level, this is what we’re going to do:

 1. Create a Database and Schema - we want to show how `entimport` can generate an Ent schema for an existing database.
-   To demonstrate that, we will first create a database, and define some tables in it that we can import into Ent.
+   We will first create a database, then define some tables in it that we can import into Ent.
 2. Initialize an Ent Project - use the Ent CLI to create the needed directory structure and an Ent schema generation script.
 3. Install `entimport`
 4. Run `entimport` against our demo database - import the database schema that we’ve created into our ent project.
-5. Demonstrate how to use Ent with our generated schemas.
+5. Explain how to use Ent with our generated schemas.

 Let's get started.